Sol-Client/client/README.md

 Click [this fancy blue text](https://github.com/Sol-Client/Client/projects/1) to see planned features.

 If you want to suggest a feature, [create a new issue](https://github.com/Sol-Client/Client/issues/new) or [ask on Discord](https://discord.gg/QFDGDhcFqu).

-## License
-This project uses [GNU General Public License v3.0](LICENSE).
-There are some parts of the code that use other licenses (such as code "borrowed" from other projects).
-If this is the case, it will be noted in a comment, or another license file in the same directory.

 If there are any issues with us using your code, please open an issue.